corda/corda-runtime-os/applications/tools/p2p-test/network-map-creator/README.md

 trust store files are expected to be `.pem` files.

-### Populating a custom topic
+### Populating a custom topics

-The key entries can also be written to a custom topic using the `--topic` parameter:
+The key entries can also be written to a custom topic using the `--network-map-topic` and/or `--locally-hosted-topic` parameter:
 ```
 java -jar applications/tools/p2p-test/network-map-creator/build/bin/corda-network-map-creator-5.0.0.0-SNAPSHOT.jar --netmap-file ~/Desktop/keys-config.json --kafka ~/Desktop/kafka.properties --topic test.topic
 ```